 Using the collections for exhibitions is governed by the same principles as their maintenance.
 Exhibitions must not damage the scientific value of the specimens or present the work or content of the Luomus collections in a negative light.
 Specimens may be rented or loaned to organisations which do not specialise in scientific collections if the intention is to use the specimens in an exhibition according to the Luomus environmental education policy.

-Detailed user guidelines for HUBCRI services are specified under each intrastructure page.
+Detailed user guidelines and user fees for HUBCRI services are specified under each intrastructure page.